A Historic Building

 In 1990 the hotel underwent major refurbishment and was re-opened as the Cherry Blossom Hotel, which is now the Cherry Blossom Inn.
 Downstairs there is a large public bar area with original feature fireplaces where guests can sit and enjoy their favourite tipple while watching the trams glide past, or on a stormy day, can watch the waves from the Irish Sea lash the promenade.

-Don't expect to walk into a modern hotel, we try to maintain the Victorian charm and character of this building.
+We try to maintain the quirky Victorian charm and character of this building.
 The rooms are however comfortable and warm with modern double glazing, decor and facilities.
 All are en-suite and most have fantastic sea views.

 The owners named the ground floor bar '1897'. which is the year the plans were drawn up for this building.
 They were astonished to find a package containing all of the original plans and deeds hidden in the under-croft of the building - now displayed in the 1897 Bar for everyone to toast!

 The 'story of Cherry'

 If you do visit us, please do look around the building to see if you can find our picture frames which contain the charming 'story of Cherry'.